Nutrition For Military Personnel

 However, for the soldiers, this can mean a matter of life and death or life-changing injuries.

-For the athlete(s) they have a team of nutritionists, a trainer, physiotherapists, time to recover and have to focus on one area of excel.
+For the athlete(s) they have a team of nutritionists, a trainer who can monitor and improve athletic parameters such as their V02max, they have physiotherapists, the benefit of time to recover, and have to focus on one area of excel.

 On the other hand, soldiers have to excel in a much wider variety of skills all year round.
 They rarely have time to recover both physically, or mentally and do not have the full spectrum of support around them to ensure their nutrition or training is appropriate.